Create Token

 The following options are mainly relevant for compliance and regulatory reasons and make use of different security token standards from the ERC-1400 family.
 Note that you may not be able to create a liquidity pool on a DEX for tokens where some of these features are activated.

-• Charge transaction tax / fee: If activated, the fee will go to the specified tax / fee wallet as a portion of every transfer of the token.
+Charge transaction tax / fee: If activated, the fee will go to the specified tax / fee wallet as a portion of every transfer of the token.
 The default recipient of the tax / fee is the connected token creator wallet.
 The recipient can be changed to a different fee, marketing or charity wallet.
 The fee is specified in basis points (bps).
 If you want to charge a fee of 3.5% for example, you need to enter 350 bps.
 By default the fee recipient is excluded from the fee when sending tokens.
 The tax / fee setting can be changed after token creation under the Manage Token function or set to 0 to deactivate it.
+Enabling this feature may make your token incompatible for listing it on Uniswap V3.

 It takes approximately 10 seconds to create the tokens after you confirm.
 The initial token balance will be automatically transferred to the address of the creator/owner after the creation is successful.